 High Level Objective Indicators Isles of Scilly IFCA Quarters Reporting Status

 Workstreams

-Prepare and publish an Annual Plan Development of the 3-4 The 2018-2019 Annual Plan was presented to the
+Prepare and publish an Annual Plan Development of the 3-4

-setting out main objectives and Annual Plan will Committee on the 16th March and feedback
+setting out main objectives and Annual Plan will

 priorities for next financial year.
-A involve all staff and incorporated into the Annual Plan.
+A involve all staff and

 copy will be sent to the secretary of take on board

 state. guidance from

 members and

 stakeholders in the

 creation of the

 2019/20 annual plan.

 Key sections will be

 put to January

 meeting in 2019.
 Prepare and publish an end of year report setting out main objectives and priorities for next financial year.
 A copy will be sent to the secretary of state.
 Development of reports is led by the Chief Officer, with input from staff, the Strategic Development Manager and approved by members and then published on the website.
 4 Completed IFCA staff will support Committee meetings which are held quarterly and are quorate.
 Meeting documentation will meet standing orders.
 Preparing meeting reports and working with key Council staff to ensure timely publication and appropriate public access.
 1 to 4 Four Committee meetings held, quorate and with items published in advance Staff management system in place including performance monitoring and an improvement procedure.
 Work within Isles of Scilly Council performance management and development programme.
-Ensure all officers have at least two appraisal meetings per year.
+Ensure all officers have at least one appraisal meetings per year.
 1-4 Both staff have completed personal development plans and had an annual appraisal meeting.